-- Applicants who have been arrested, charged with, convicted of, pled guilty of nolo contender for any felony or misdemeanor other than a minor traffic citations must seek clarification of eligibility to sit for the ARRT Registry Exam prior to enrollment in this course of study.
+- Applicants, who have been arrested, charged with, convicted of, and pled guilty or nolo contender for any felony or misdemeanor other than minor traffic citations must seek clarification of eligibility to sit for the ARRT Registry Exam prior to enrollment in this course of study.
 The ARRT maintains standards of conduct and a felony conviction may exclude an applicant.
 As mandated by the program’s clinical affiliates all clinical students are subject to criminal background checks.

 In addition, applicants must:

-- Submit an official transcript from all colleges/universities attended attached to application.
+Submit an official transcript from all colleges/universities attended attached to the application.